Animal advocates working to make SC a no-kill state - South Carolina Radio Network

 “If we can get to that benchmark and save all our healthy dogs in 2018, where no healthy dog is euthanized, then we can use that as a springboard to bring more resources into the state for all those other organizations who are working as hard as they can and direct more money to treating heartworms or implementing intake diversion and TVAR (trap, vaccinate, alter, return) for cats,” she said.

-No Kill South Carolina has a statewide adoption event planned for October 5-7, 2018.
+The organization plans a statewide adoption event from October 5-7.
 The goal is to save 1,500 healthy, treatable pets through the weekend.

 Click here for a link to Charleston Animal Society.